-Standards Evidence or Comments 2.1.3 The learning environment, whether physical, virtual or blended, and associated learning activities support academic interactions among students outside of formal The Moodle Learning Portal has a discussion for can be utilised by lecturing staff and students.
-Lecturing staff have extensive availability outside time to discuss any academic matters and this is positive response to Q9 of the most recent SFU e of sch eduled o class teaching.
-T3 2022 Survey Questions BBUS BACC MBA Q9 The lecturer was available to discuss learning problems outside of class time 4.05 4.12 4.00 Program Directors are available on site and online for consultation during campus hours 9am - 5.00pm Mon-Friday The Student Management System (myGCA) is available 24/7 and is access password protected Cloud based Learning Management System (Moodle Learning Portal is available 24/7 and is access password protected e-Resource area - physical space; and meeting rooms available 7.30am - 9.00pm Mon-Thursday and 07:30am to 6pm on a Friday.
-Search, Research.
-GAGE ning GAGE SAGE SAGE JSTOR JSTOR Orate teaching and learning are designed to accommodate student diversity, including the under-representation and/or disadvantage experienced by identified groups, and create equivalent opportunities for academic success regardless of students' backgrounds.
+Standards Evidence or Comments 2.1.3 The learning environment, whether physical, virtual or blended, and associated learning activities support academic interactions among students outside of formal The Moodle Learning Portal has a discussion forum capability which can be utilised by lecturing staff and students.
+Lecturing staff have extensive availability outside of scheduled class time to discuss any academic matters and this is reflected in the positive response to Q9 of the most recent SFU survey (T2, 2023) - class teaching.
+T2 2023 Survey Questions BBUS BACC MBA Q9 The lecturer was available to discuss learning problems outside of class time 4.30 4.31 4.00 Program and Associate Directors are available consultation during campus hours 8:30am - 5.
+The Student Management System (myGCA) is access password protected available e 24/7 a nd is Cloud based Learning Management System (Navailable 24/7 and is access password protected) earning l Portal is Resource areas (across all three campuses) - meeting rooms available 8:30am - 5.00pm Mo and 8:30am - 5.00pm (Adelaide and Melbourn n-Thursd e-Library access online - 24/7 access.
+Emerald Search.
+Research.
+GALE ENCAGE earning SAGE JSTOR From T1 2020, all lectures were recorded on B and made available via Moodle to all enrolled something there is free Wi-Fi access throughout UBSS cannot be also be all the control of the tudents. orate